odoo/documentation/accounting/receivables/customer_invoices/payment_terms.rst

 ==================================

 Payment terms define the conditions to pay an invoice.
-They apply on both customer invoices and supplier bills.
+They apply on both customer invoices and vendor invoices.

 Example, for a specific invoice: